Brian Varela Sentenced To Less Than 3 Years In Prison For Raping Teen Dying Of Overdose, Sharing Nude Pictures

 Twenty-year-old Brian Varela has been sentenced to just two years and 10 months in prison for raping a teenager who was busy dying of a drug overdose.

-As reported by Kiro 7, Superior Court Judge Linda Krese said on Thursday that the less than three-year sentence she has given him is the most she is allowed to give someone with no prior record.
+As reported by KIRO 7, Superior Court Judge Linda Krese said on Thursday that the less than three-year sentence she has given him is the most she is allowed to give someone with no prior record.

 Varela pleaded guilty to second-degree manslaughter, third-degree rape, and unlawful disposal of remains as part of a plea deal.
-The incident in question occurred in February this year, when 18-year-old high school student Alyssa Noceda attended a house party at Varela’s home in Lynnwood, Washington.
+The incident in question occurred in February, when 18-year-old high school student Alyssa Noceda attended a house party at Varela’s home in Lynnwood, Washington.

 According to Varela, Noceda “snorted Percocet and also ingested liquid marijuana.”
 Post mortem blood tests showed that the teen had taken a fatal mix of fentanyl and alprazolam, a generic name for Xanax.
 Varela said she collapsed within two minutes of taking the mixture, but never called 911 or any other emergency services to help her.
 Instead, he proceeded to send semi-nude photos of her to his friends, along with the message “LOL, I think she od’d, still breathing.”